Skip to main content

 1

-Consider the lac operon in E. coli as a classic example, where the lac repressor binds to the operator to prevent transcription in the absence of lactose.
+Provide an example: In the lac operon of *E. coli*, the lac repressor protein binds to the operator region in the absence of lactose.
+This prevents the transcription of genes responsible for lactose metabolism.

-Note that when lactose is present, it binds to the lac repressor, causing a conformational change that releases the repressor from the operator, allowing transcription to proceed.
+Discuss the role of an inducer: In the lac operon example, when lactose (or its isomer allolactose) is present, it binds to the repressor protein.
+This causes a conformational change in the repressor, preventing it from binding to the operator and allowing transcription to proceed.

 Video duration: